 Can anyone be eligible for Overland Water Protection?

 Not all properties and locations are eligible.
-However, most homes including your primary, seasonal and secondary homes, condos, and rented properties are eligible.
-Overland Water Protection is not available for mobile homes and a few seasonal properties.
-Furthermore, coverage is only available in Alberta and Ontario at the moment but may soon be introduced for properties in other Canadian provinces.
+However, most homes including your primary, seasonal and secondary homes, condos, and rented properties are eligible, depending on the territory.
+Overland Water Protection is not available for mobile homes and some seasonal properties.

 High risk flood areas or homes with reverse driveways will not be eligible for Overland Water Damage.
-Also properties within 100 metres of a river or other flowing body of water do not qualify.
-Waterfront lake properties qualify provided they meet these requirement, and if that lake is completely enclosed, the 100 metre rule does not apply.
+Also, properties within 100 meters of a river or other flowing body of water do not qualify.
+Waterfront lake properties qualify provided they meet these requirement, and if that lake is completely enclosed, the 100 meter rule does not apply.

-Overland Water Protection is actually a form of flood insurance, which has never been available in Canada before.
+Overland Water Protection is actually a specific form of flood insurance, which is fairly new in Canada.
 Overland Water can be defined as overflow coming from bodies of water that builds up due to heavy precipitation or volumes of melting snow in the spring.
+It’s important to remember that this is general information and the specific wordings with each insurance company is different, we encourage you to contact our office for information specific to your policy coverage.

 Other important details: